 Ensure firmware is up to date.

-Check that the latest NTP firmware and GNSS reference clock drivers are being utilised.
+Check that you are utilizing the latest NTP firmware and GNSS reference clock drivers.

-Accurately synchronise the time on computers and network infrastructure in your organization with TimeTools TA310 GPS Network Time Server.
-The TA310 is designed and manufactured in the UK, and provides:
+Accurately and reliably synchronise the time on computers and network infrastructure in your organization with TimeTools TA-Series range of GPS and GNSS NTP time server appliances.
+We design and manufacture the TA-Series in the UK to provide:

-• Advanced, 92 Channel, GPS Receiver For Reliable Reception Of The GPS Satellite System.
+- Advanced, GPS and Multi-GNSS Receivers For Reliable Reception Of The GNSS Satellite Systems.